 Tryptophan operon is found within the genome of E.coli that carries a set of genes for the construction of an essential amino acid tryptophan.
 Sometimes, it also termed as trp operon.
 Unlike lac or lactose operon, trp operon is a kind of repressible system that we will discuss in this article.

-A scientist named Charles Yanofsky and co-workers has explicitly studied the role of regulatory and structural gene of the trp operon.
+A scientist named Charles Yanofsky and co-workers have explicitly studied the role of regulatory and structural gene of the trp operon.
 Trp operon aids biosynthesis of the amino acid tryptophan from a precursor molecule “chorismic acid”.

 Tryptophan functions as an effector molecule that is required for the building up the polypeptide chain.
 Thus, the tryptophan is the end product of the biosynthetic pathway, whose combination or dissociation with the repressor protein can turn on or turn off the trp operon system.